 Bookings not required - first come, first served

-Crow Hut - Klondyke Corner
+Crow Hut to Klondyke Corner

-Time: 4 hr
+Time: 4 hours one way

 Cross Crow River where it opens out before joining the Waimakariri River.
 Then cut the corner on a marked track through a flat tongue of beech forest to the grassy Waimakariri flats.